pedroD630/js-calculator/README.md

 # js-calculator
-Calculator Project suggested by Odin Project Fundations Course
+Calculator Project suggested by Odin Project Fundations Course.
+There are some of the implementation details:
+- For security don't use eval() and new Function() to read expressions